rickertm322/PHYS265-spring25/code_project.md

 You will first need to learn how to install and use the package, show some results and one or two figures to illustrate your findings.
 All of this will be summarized in an itemized report presented in PDF.
-You also need to show your code example(s) how you exercised the code, in a standard jupyter notebook (ipynb file).
+You also need to show your code and data example(s) how you exercised the code, in a standard jupyter notebook (ipynb file).
 A README file is optional.
 Please name and date your report!

 NOTE: We again submit on github, and you will use the **Project**